elzurdo/elzurdo.github.io/_posts/2021-10-12-start_ask_why_part2.md

 [To be continued ...]

 Beautiful illustrations by:
-Doodle master [James Barker](https://www.linkedin.com/in/silvershnoop/) who is a Staff Software Engineer @ Babylon.
+Doodle master [James Barker](https://www.linkedin.com/in/silvershnoop/) who is a Staff Software Engineer @ Babylon